ZhangJingru-Ruby/ZhangJingru-Ruby.github.io/_posts/2025-06-08-post-guidance.md

 ---
 ```

-> 🐣 If you're not using an image, just remove the `image:` line.
+🐣 If not using an image, just remove the `image:` line.

 ---

-## ✍️ Step 3: Write Your Content
+## ✍️ Step 3: Write Content

 Use **Markdown syntax** as usual.